Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Reloading then resumed.
 By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
 The officers boarded last and, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

-Company F arrived in Key West with their fellow members of the regiment in early 1862, and were assigned to garrison Fort Taylor.
+The members of Company F arrived in Key West in early 1862, and were assigned, with their fellow members of the regiment, to garrison Fort Taylor.
 During the weekend of Friday, 14 February, the 47th Pennsylvanians introduced their presence to Key West residents as the regiment paraded through the streets of the city.
-That Sunday, soldiers from the 47th Pennsylvania also mingled with locals by attending services at local churches.
+That Sunday, soldiers from the 47th Pennsylvania also mingled with locals by attending services at area churches.

-Drilling daily in heavy artillery tactics, they also strengthened the fortifications at the federal installation.
+Drilling daily in heavy artillery tactics, they also strengthened the fortifications at this federal installation.
 On 1 April 1862, Sergeant Augustus Eagle was promoted to the rank of 2nd Lieutenant.

 According to Schmidt, 4 June 1862 was a festive one for the regiment.
 As the USS Niagara sailed for Boston after transferring its responsibilities to the USS Potomac as the flagship of the Union Navy squadron in that sector, the guns of 15 warships anchored nearby fired a salute, as did the 47th Pennsylvania Volunteers.
 Captain Harte and F Company “fired 15 of the heavy casemate guns from Fort Taylor at 4 PM.”